 This Briefing aims to summarize in a non-technical way the essentials of investment fund pricing and valuation for this audience.
 Delegates will leave with an understanding of the main methods and sources used for fund valuation, how these can be tested and challenged, techniques for governance and oversight and the kinds of reporting and record keeping required.

-The Briefing will be of benefit to fund management valuation teams, fund administrators and custodian banks, fund board directors responsible for valuation oversight, fund lawyers and compliance consultants, auditors and accountants and pricing data and software vendors.
+The Briefing will be of benefit to fund management valuation teams, fund administrators and custodian banks, fund board directors responsible for valuation oversight and CCO's, fund lawyers and compliance consultants, auditors and accountants and pricing data and software vendors.

 Delegates do not need to have any technical knowledge of asset pricing methodologies.

-Delegate passes are available at $99 and can be booked using the link below.Book Delegate Pass
+Delegate passes cost $199 and numbers are strictly limited.
+Passes can be booked using the link below.Book Delegate Pass

 Schedule Conflict?
 Book anyway and you will be sent a copy of the slide deck and Briefing recording to review in your own time.